seqeralabs/nf-proteindesign/README.md

 **nf-proteindesign** is a Nextflow pipeline for high-throughput protein design using [Boltzgen](https://github.com/HannesStark/boltzgen), an all-atom generative diffusion model that designs proteins, peptides, and nanobodies to bind various biomolecular targets.

-### Two Operational Modes

-The pipeline features a **unified workflow architecture** with two entry points:

-1. **🎯 Design Mode**: Use pre-made design YAML specifications
-2. **📐 Target Mode**: Auto-generate design variants from target structures

-Both modes converge to the same core workflow for consistent, parallel execution.
+The pipeline uses pre-made design YAML specifications to generate protein designs in parallel, with optional downstream analysis modules for sequence optimization and quality assessment.

 ## Quick Start